15 min read read

 });

-I recommend this approach if you are building utility tools.
-It is fast, secure, and works entirely on the user's machine without ever sending data to your server.
+Recommended approach for building utility tools.
+Fast execution.
+Secure.
+Works entirely on user's machine without ever sending data to server.

 Method 4: Reading JSON in Node.js (Primary Backend Method)